xulianrenzoku/DL-for-CV-Lecture-Notes/README.md

   - Google Tensor Processing Units (TPU)
     - Have to use TensorFlow
 - Deep Learning Software
-  - Mainstream Frameworks
-    - PyTorch
-    - TensorFlow
+  - Mainstream Frameworks: PyTorch & TensorFlow
   - The points of Deep Learning frameworks
     - Allow rapid prototyping of new ideas
     - Automatically compute gradients